ePages-de/epages-devportal/_posts/2019/2019-12-17-dotjs-2019-in-paris-from-the-perspective-of-a-frontend-designer.md

 Therefore Chris' talk was like a revelation to me.
 He talked about exactly these problems, even if they were looked at from a different angle.

-Chris wants us not to think about ourselves, he wants us to think about everyone who uses our final product.
-Besides "Filling the needs", "Adding quality", and "Creating delight", he told us how important it is to learn and to know what exactly happens in the background of our written code.
+Chris told us how important it is to know what exactly happens in the background of our written code, besides "Filling the needs", "Adding quality", and "Creating delight".
+He wants us to focus again on our end users to develop faster instead of staying in our comfort zone and relying on third party products.
+He questioned sending more code to the devices than necessary, because of over-engineered code.
+It was a kind of a call to go back to the roots.
 He introduced us to online editors which simplify our lives (e.g. [CodePen](https://codepen.io/){:target="_blank"}, [Stackblitz](https://stackblitz.com/){:target="_blank"}, [Codesandbox](https://codesandbox.io/){:target="_blank"}, [JSBin](https://jsbin.com/?html,output){:target="_blank"}, ...) and documentations which broaden our horizon ([Mozilla Web Docs](https://developer.mozilla.org/de/){:target="_blank"}, [Can I use](https://caniuse.com/){:target="_blank"}, ...).
-What I learn from this talk is, that I maybe should start writing a small application with JavaScript into CodePen before setting up an entire Flutter environment for writing an app! 😬
+What I learned from this talk is, that I maybe should start writing a small application with JavaScript into CodePen before setting up an entire Flutter environment for writing an app! 😬

 You can find a nice write-up of his talk [here](https://christianheilmann.com/2019/12/12/develop-debug-learn-a-time-to-re-think-our-tooling/){:target="_blank"}.